wavemaker/docs/docs/apis-and-services/apis/importing-apis/import-apis.md

 After successful import and authentication configuration:

-- You can drag and drop supported widgets (like DataTable, Form, List, etc.) onto pages and bind them to the REST API operations.
+- You can drag and drop supported components (like DataTable, Form, List, etc.) onto pages and bind them to the REST API operations.
 - This enables CRUD-style interaction with the imported API without writing manual HTTP client code.

 ---